JasmineSharpe/CSCI411-NewsAggregator/README.md

 # CSCI411-NewsAggregator
 A small-scale news aggregator for collecting and analyzing satirical and real news to explore patterns and differences in article metadata.

-The system scrapes articles from predefined websites and stores structured metadata including:
+The system scrapes articles from predefined websites and stores structured metadata, including:

 - Headline
 - Publication date